Cohomological splitting, realization, and finiteness: Introduction

-A module $\mathcal{M}$ is called cohomologically zero if $\Ext^i_R(\mathcal{M},R)=0$ for all $i$.
-For a finitely generated module, zero and cohomologically zero are equivalent notations.
-For more information on this see \cite{a}.
 In \S 6 we deal with cohomologically zero injective modules.
-This is motivated from Auslander's paper \cite{comment}, where he proved the cohomologically zero property of the fraction field of a complete local domain.
-We extend this result and present some partial converse.
-Then, we study the cohomological zero property of $E_R(R/\fp)$ where $\fp\in\Spec(R).$ To state an application, recall that Osofsky \cite{os} computed projective dimension of injective envelop of regular rings.
-Her answer is very interesting: it depends to your culture, i.e., accept generalized continuum hypothesis or not.
-In this regard, a natural question arises: What can say about projective dimension of $E_R(R/ \fp)$?
-We close \S 6 by answering this.
+Again, this is motivated from Auslander's comments on the functor Ext, where among other things, he proved the cohomologically zero property of $\mathcal{Q}(R)$, where $R$ is a complete local domain.
+We extend this result and present some partial converses.
+Then, we study the cohomological zero property of $E_R(R/\fp)$ where $\fp\in\Spec(R).$ To state an application, recall that Osofsky \cite{os} computed projective dimension of injective envelop of $R$ when $R$ is a local ring of a polynomial ring over $\mathbb{R}$ in $m$ variables with $m\geq n+3$.
+Her answer is very interesting: So, it depends to accept generalized continuum hypothesis or not.
+What is $\pd_R(\mathcal{Q}(R))$?
+A domain is called Matlis provided $\pd_R(\mathcal{Q}(R))=1$.
+Matlis results \cite{matcanada} show that we may assume that the Krull dimension of $R$ is bigger than $1$.
+Also, we may assume the rings are uncountable, because any countable domain is Matlis, see \cite{kapc}.
+The case of $2$-dimensional regular rings may follow by combining the work of Kaplansky \cite{kapc} along with Noether's normalization theorem (also, see Example \ref{2com}).
+We encourage the interested reader to compute the first syzygy module of the fraction field of $R: = k[ x,y,z ]_{\fm}/(x^2 + y^ 3 + z^5 )$.